 A team of researchers at the University of Illinois, led by professors Richard Mulvaney, Saeed Khan, and Tim Ellsworth, published two papers describing how fertilizers use up organic matter in the soil.
 Initially, they concluded, nitrogen fertilizer stimulates soil microbes, which consume organic matter.

 And this becomes a vicious cycle.
-The soil, with less and less organic matter every season, becomes dense and compacted, allowing more water and nitrogen to run off into waterways and escape into the air.
+With less and less organic matter every season, the soil becomes dense and compacted, allowing more water and nitrogen to run off into waterways and escape into the air.
 Plant roots have a hard time anchoring in dense clay, making the soil more vulnerable to erosion and able to hold even less water.
 As garden plants and lawns struggle for survival, inexperienced gardeners conclude that they need to apply more fertilizer, and they unwittingly perpetuate the cycle.

 A home garden or lawn rarely needs more fertilizer, and if they do, that information can only be known with a soil test.
 What they usually need is more organic matter.
 Add compost, composted manure, and leaf mold to your garden and lawn and the plants and soil will thrive.